chaypaterson/raycaster/README.md

     cc raycast.c -c -o raycast.a
     cc pixel.a raycast.a render.c -o renderer

-Running `./renderer` then produces a PPM image in binary format.
+Running `./renderer` then produces a series of PPM images in binary format.

 Note: compiling raycast.c with optimisation levels higher than -O1 under clang results in unexpected behaviour and is not recommended.
 With GCC this doesn't seem to happen.

+The renderer can read voxels from files.
+A voxel cube file has the following
+format:
+    * File signature (6 bytes): "Voxel\n"
+    * Header (3 unsigned ints): resolution: rows, columns, and layers.
+    * The rest (3 * rows * columns * layers * sizeof(float)): voxel colour data.